U.S. delays Obama's immigration steps after judge's rebuke

 The president said the administration will comply with the judge's order and delay accepting applications from some of the illegal immigrants for deportation relief and work permits that had been set to begin on Wednesday.

 "We will be prepared to implement this fully as soon as the legal issues get resolved," Obama said.
-He urged Congress to pass legislation to reform the U.S. immigration system more broadly.
+"The Department of Homeland Security will continue in the planning because we want to make sure as soon as these legal issues get resolved, which I anticipate they will in our favour, that we are ready to go."

 Hanen's preliminary injunction is not a ruling on the merits of the lawsuit filed by 26 states, led by Republican bastions such as Texas.